-Jetting down the runway of the former Tempelhof Airport by bike, that should definitely be on your Bucketlist for your next visit to Berlin.
-Let us know if you take off - because sometimes a strong wind blows on Tempelhofer Feld.
+Riding a bike along the runway of the former Tempelhof Airport should definitely be on your bucket list for your next visit to Berlin.
+Let us know if you take off - because sometimes a strong wind blows on Tempelhof Field.
 Kitesurfers like to take advantage of this.
-In this blog, we reveal everything else you can experience and discover on this largest open space in Berlin's city centre - 11 tips for a trip to Tempelhofer Feld.
+And at the annual festival of giant kites at the end of September, kites up to 50 metres tall from all over the world float in the sky.
+You have to see it.

-Larks breed here among grazing sheep.
-For kestrels and the endangered wheatear, the wide field has long been a new home.
+Skylarks breed here among grazing sheep.
+For kestrels and the endangered wheatear, the vast field has long been a new home.
 Various species of grasshoppers, butterflies and wild bees have also colonised the area since it was decommissioned.
-If you are interested in the diversity of nature on Tempelhofer Feld, then the Campus Stadtnatur programme is just right for you.
-From exploring the nature experience area for children to urban ecology tours on soil, climate, air and much more, to visiting the sheep or more practical offers such as ikebana or mindfulness training, everything is included.

 When: depending on the season and offer

-Where: meeting point on Tempelhofer Feld
+Where: various meeting points on Tempelhofer Feld

 Tip 2: Look out over the vast field from the THF Tower